New Ashgate Gallery champions the best of contemporary art and craft providing an unparalleled resource in Farnham, Surrey and beyond

-Ann has 28 years’ experience in the NHS, most recently at the Royal Marsden as a Consultant Clinical Scientist with responsibility for the operational and strategic management and development of bone marrow and stem cell transplantation.
+Ann has extensive experience in the NHS, most recently at the Royal Marsden as a Consultant Clinical Scientist with responsibility for the operational and strategic management and development of bone marrow and stem cell transplantation.
 She spent 5 years in academia as a Senior Lecturer in Haematology and Immunology.
 She has developed an extensive research portfolio throughout her working career and has been actively involved in raising £2 million in research funds.
 Although her background is scientific, Ann is passionate about art and hopes to bring her experience in strategic planning and fund raising to the Gallery.

 Anita specialises in the planning, development and day to day management of technical resources that support creative arts and education.
 A former Technical Services Manager at the Royal College of Art, Anita developed technical staff and workshops that created a platform for international research and enabled artists and designers to master their own practice.
 Anita now works as Technical Resource Manager at the University for the Creative Arts.
 Managing high risk workshops has given Anita extensive experience in managing health and safety and this extends to the installation of events and exhibitions.

 Cara Flowers, Managing and Artistic Director of DAiSY

 Cara leads DAiSY, a collective of Artists and Organisations that champion Disability Arts in Surrey.
 Alongside her personal practice as an artist Cara is a project manager, curator and producer for public art projects and events across London.
 Cara has worked with public and private sector clients, to oversee, design or commission nearly 100 artworks within the public realm.
 As a trained art teacher she has also been heavily involved in devising and delivering meaningful community engagement activities.